lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 #9
 # Create the second node's data directory
 # You typically would only have one node per machine
-# but you need to create at least two nodes in your computer
-# to create a blockchain
+# but you need to create at least two nodes in your computer to create a blockchain

 ./geth account new --datadir node2

 #10
+# Enter a password for node2

+#11
 # Initialize and tell the nodes to use the genesis block

 ./geth init puppernet.json --datadir node1
 ./geth init puppernet.json --datadir node2